 |What do I do when using medications to quit and I slip and have a cigarette?|

 The FDA has determined that there are no significant concerns with using NRT products when a person slips and smokes.
-If you slip while trying to stop smoking, don't give up!
-Throw away whatever you're smoking, continue using quitting medications, and re-commit to your quit smoking program.
+If you slip while trying to go tobacco-free, don't give up!
+Throw away whatever tobacco you're using, continue using quitting medications, and re-commit to your EX Plan.

 |Won't NRT just keep me addicted to nicotine?|